Sundaybrian/Sundaybrian/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [wissenpos] a restaurant management application
+- 🔭 I’m currently working on [creditinfo] a wrapper around creditinfo soap service management.
+I don't know what i'm doing,but doing it eitherway
 - 🌱 I’m currently learning learning React-Redux, testing, Wordpress,
 - 💬 Ask me about JavaScript,Nodejs, Firebase, Mongodb ,React, Vue, debugging
 - ⚡ Fun fact: You will not believe me if i told you